PintaProject/user-guide/docs/colors.md

 If you aren’t satisfied with the results of the auto level adjustment, you can manually adjust levels, brightness and contrast, and hue and saturation.

 #### Levels ####

+Levels refers to the color or tonal range of an image.
+Using level adjustments, users can adjust brightness, contrast, the range of tones within an image.
+This adjustment is used to alter the color range of the image, including gamma adjustments, on a channel-by-channel basis.
+The most common adjustments made using Levels consist of changing a picture's input and output white point, black point, and grey point.
+The white point of an image is the brightest color that appears in the image.
+Conversely, the black point is the darkest color that appears in the image.
+The grey point represents the average color across the entire image and is only found on the right-hand side (Output) of the dialog.
+Each of these color points of an image may be adjusted independently using Levels.

 ![levelsbox](img/levelsbox.PNG)